qianzhong516/multi-step-form/README.md

 ### Technical Choice

-1. Immediate error feedback is provided while users are filling in each form.
-Users cannot proceed to a next step if there is any error in the form.
-Next button isn't disbaled because footer and content form are two parrallel children within the Dialog component.
-It requires a common context for those two components to communicate with each other.
-However, the design choice in this repo is to manage form data within each form isolately by avoiding having a central state controller on the top level.
+-   The design choice in this repo is to manage form data within each form isolately.
+-   There is no easy way to communicate between steps.
+E.g, if user had previsouly selected addons, then changed the recurring type of plan in the select plan step, we need to update the addon items accordingly in the form data.
+We have two options to address this problem:
+    -   Use a message controller and subscribe to the events on the application's top level, so that user can switch between steps freely from the sidebar
+    -   Subscribe to a side effect to update the data in the addons step by detecting if there is a change in the recurring type.
+However, with this approach user cannot switch between steps freely from the sidebar

 ### TODOs